Hamburger

 Corporation, Closed Stock Corporation and Open Corporation (Sociedad Anónima or S.A., Sociedad Anónima Cerrada or S.A.C. and Sociedad Anónima Abierta or S.A.A.)

-At least an annual obligatory shareholders’ meeting shall be held, within the first three months of every year, in order to approve or reject the balance sheet and the other financial statements of the corporation, the distribution of profits, the appointment of the members of the board of directors (if applicable), among other matters.
+At least an annual obligatory shareholders’ meeting shall be held, within the 1st 3 months of every year, in order to approve or reject the balance sheet and the other financial statements of the corporation, the distribution of profits, the appointment of the members of the board of directors (if applicable), among other matters.

 In closed stock corporations and, if provided in their bylaws, in regular and in open corporations, the meetings may be held by technological means.